sally-orig/project/README.md

-Week 1 - Plan and design each page of the website, erd, roles, features Week 2 to 3 - Development and test scripts of the vegetable price list page with location filter Week 4 - Development and test scripts of add user form Week 5 - Development and test scripts of update price form Week 6 to 8 - Development and test scripts of Price trend chart
+Week 1 - Plan and design each page of the website, erd, roles, features Week 2 to 3 - Development and test scripts of the vegetable price list page with location filter Week 4 - Development and test scripts of add user form Week 5 to 6 - Development and test scripts of update price form Week 7 to 8 - Development and test scripts of Price trend chart